Do you need to plan your trip to Malaysia? Great! You are in the right place!

 - As mentioned above, there is a tourist tax on accommodation which is currently RM10 per night.
-This rarely seems to be included when you book beforehand and is usually paid at the hotel.
+This is paid at the hotel.

 - Alcohol can be relatively expensive in Malaysia.
 If you are coming from a western country, it is unlikely to be so bad but it will seem expensive if you are coming from a neighbouring country like Thailand.
 It is also not that readily available thanks to the Muslim culture.
 Langkawi and Tioman Island have duty free status and alcohol is much cheaper.